 Harvesting Avocado Trees

-If your pollination methods worked out, your tree will start producing fruits.
-When this happens don’t pick the fruit right away.
-Wait 1-2 weeks.
+- If your pollination methods worked out, your tree will start producing fruits.
+Once it bears fruit, wait about a week or two until you start picking the fruit.
 Before picking them and let them ripen at room temperature.

 Like this post?
 Pin, share and comment below 🙂